dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 (The padding value of `0 1rem` is a abbreviated way to set the top and bottom padding to zero and the left and right padding to `1rem`.)

 Also set the `margin` on the `body` element to zero.
-This is something I always do so that there’s no additional space around the visualization:
+This is something I always do so that there’s no additional space around the visualisation:

 {caption: "style.css", line-numbers: false}
 ```